hazelgrove/hazelnut-livelits-agda/README.md

 docker build -t hazel-livelit .
 ```

-This may take a fair amount of time as Docker installs Agda on top of a
+The first time you run this it may take a fair amount of time as Docker
-base Ubuntu image (something like 200 sec).
+installs Agda on top of a base Ubuntu image (something like 200 sec), but
+subsequent runs after small changes to the Agda files will be much
+faster.
 When it finishes, run

 ```
 docker run hazel-livelit